thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 - Flood alert: River Churn and its tributaries
 - High river levels may lead to flooding.
 Flooding remains possible.

-Flooding of low lying land and roads is expected to continue tonight, 17 December 2025, along the River Churn around Cerney Wick.
-Heavy overnight rain is forecast tonight, 17 December 2025, with further heavy rain forecast on 18 December 2025.
+Flooding of low lying land and roads is expected to continue today, 18 December 2025, along the River Churn around Cerney Wick.
 Levels along the River Churn are currently high but stable.
-Levels are expected to remain high over the coming days, and may rise further in response to forecasted rainfall over the coming 36 hours.
+Heavy rain is forecast today, 18 December 2025, with a chance of further heavy showers tomorrow and through the weekend.
+We expect river levels to remain high over the next few days.

 We are closely monitoring the situation.

 Avoid using low lying footpaths and any bridges near local watercourses.
 Go to River levels online for updates on current river levels.

-This message will be updated by 09:00AM on the 18 December 2025 or as the situation changes.
+This message will be updated by 07:00PM on 18 December 2025 or as the situation changes.

 - Flood alert: River Windrush from Bourton to Newbridge
 - Rising river levels may lead to flooding.